emson/elf0/README.md

 1.  **Simplify Complexity:** Provide a clear, declarative way (via YAML) to define multi-agent workflows, making them easy to understand, share, and manage.
 2.  **Promote Flexibility:** Enable flexible selection of LLM clients (e.g., OpenAI, Anthropic), models, parameters, and tools at both the workflow and individual agent level.
 3.  **Facilitate Extensibility:** Allow for the easy integration of custom tools, functions, and future capabilities like Model Context Protocol (MCP) and Retrieval Augmented Generation (RAG).
-4.  **Enable AI-Driven Optimization:** Introduce an "AI Workflow Architect" (AWA) agent capable of analyzing existing workflows and suggesting improvements, effectively using AI to enhance AI systems.
+4.  **Enable AI-Driven Optimization:** Introduce an "AI Workflow Architect" (Elf) agent capable of analyzing existing workflows and suggesting improvements, effectively using AI to enhance AI systems.

 ## Installation